 Geometric mean of point estimates: exp(mean(ln(mᵢ))).
 Appropriate for log-symmetric distributions; less sensitive to the highest estimates than the arithmetic mean.
 Shown alongside the precision-weighted geometric mean (where respondents with tight CIs get more weight).

 Exclusions: Three submissions have all slider-controlled probability fields at exactly 50%.
-The beliefs form uses a touchedSliders mechanism (added in beliefs.js) that prevents untouched sliders from being submitted — but these three submissions predate that fix and were submitted via an earlier form version.
-They represent probable no-interaction responses, not deliberate 50% choices, and are excluded by default.
-One submission (TEST_submission) is excluded entirely.
-The "FN" pseudonym submission ($1/kg, no CI) appears genuine based on substantive CM_10 reasoning and "other thoughts" content.
+The beliefs form uses a touchedSliders mechanism (added in beliefs.js) that prevents untouched sliders from being submitted — but these submissions predate that fix.
+They represent probable no-interaction responses and are excluded by default.
+One test submission is excluded entirely.
+"FN" is a respondent-entered pseudonym or initials whose meaning has not been confirmed.
+That submission includes substantive text and does not look like an untouched default, but it has no interval; the control above exposes its influence as a sensitivity check.

 Respondent categories